 Our clinic focuses on the unique dental needs of Baby Boomers and Seniors, although we welcome patients of all ages.
 As we get older, our teeth change and the needs of those in their 50's 60's and 70's are much different, much more comprehesive and much more complex.

 Veritas Dental is a multi-practitioner clinic that provides multi-faceted forms of treatment.
-Our Doctors have between 14 - 31 years of clinical experience and over the course of their careers, our Doctors have invested time and effort to be mentored by numerous Specialists in different aspects of more comprehensive treatment, specifically for our more mature patients.
+Our Doctors have over 41 years of combined clinical experience and over the course of their careers, our Doctors have invested time and effort to be mentored by numerous Specialists in different aspects of more comprehensive treatment, specifically for our more mature patients.